15 Minutes to Zero: Analyzing the $35M South Korean Exchange Hack

 The Case for Robust Self-Custody

-This incident serves as a critical lesson for individual investors: This incident serves as a stark reminder that if you do not hold the private keys, you do not truly control the assets.
-To mitigate these risks, investors should prioritize cold storage solutions that place security in their own hands.
+This incident serves as a critical lesson for individual investors: If you do not hold the private keys, you do not truly control the assets.
+We at RateMyWallets are a firm believer in owning your on cold storage solution to mitigate these risks.

 When evaluating hardware wallets to replace exchange custody, users should look for specific, battle-tested security features: